gridsome/gridsome.org/docs/client-side-data.md

 ## Fetch from local YAML files

-Here is a simple example on how you can use YAML files within .vue templates:
+The following example fetches local YAML files within .vue templates:

 1. Create a YAML file in `/src/data` folder.
-Let it be `products.yaml`
+For example: `products.yaml`
 2. Add `import products from @/data/products.yaml` before `export default` function.
-3. Add the data from the YAML file to the data layer by creating a new object `products` and defining it with the just imported `products`.
+3. Add the data from the YAML file to the data layer by creating a new object key `products` and defining it with the just imported `products`.
+Since the object key and the value are the same, we can destructure to just `products`.

-The code will look like this:
 ```html
 <template>
   <ul v-for="product in products">